akramkhan-in/youtube-dl-cron/README.md

 # youtube-dl-cron

 ## Note
-This repo is currently in the process of moving to GitLab and can be found at: [konomikitten/youtube-dl-cron](https://gitlab.com/konomikitten/youtube-dl-cron).
+~~This repo is currently in the process of moving to GitLab and can be found at: [konomikitten/youtube-dl-cron](https://gitlab.com/konomikitten/youtube-dl-cron).~~

+This repo will be the main repo again for my work and GitLab will be used for a backup, sorry for the confusion.

 ## Description
 youtube-dl-cron is a cron script that automatically updates youtube-dl when a new version is released.